openethereum/openethereum.github.io/The-Parity-Light-Protocol-(PIP).md

 Given a transaction hash, users of the client often expect to be able to immediately access the referenced transaction or its receipt.
 However, without a storage-heavy mapping from (H256 -> (Block Number, Index)) we have to go to the network to a peer who does hold this mapping, fetch the location information, and then finally the block header and either the body or receipts.

 This mapping can impose a storage requirement of almost a gigabyte as of block 3,000,000, so maintaining it indefinitely for light clients is definitely not an option.
 Our recommendation is to use (Number, Index) tuples whenever possible to refer to transactions, receipts, and uncles.
 The choice of (Number, Index) over (Hash, Index) is deliberate: numbers yield information on which peers may hold a given block, while hashes leak no information by design.
 Furthermore, it's difficult to punish a peer for not providing an answer to a specific transaction or block hash -- you can't distinguish an invalid hash from a misbehaving peer, particularly if the hash refers to a transaction not yet mined or a block which may not have propagated just yet.

+In chains where [EIP86](https://github.com/ethereum/EIPs/pull/208) has been implemented, the same transaction can be included in the chain multiple times, making transaction hash an even less convenient identifier for a transaction.

 ## Requests, Batching, and Pipelining